This article was originally published on 2 February 2023. It was last updated on 23 May 2023.

 The new EU Equal Pay and Transparency Directive presents new challenges for organisations based in the EU, or those with a global workforce.
-We have published resources on the Directive and its requirements, but in our recent webinar, we received a number of excellent questions.
+We have published resources on the Directive and its requirements, but in our webinar on 25 January 2023, we received a number of excellent questions.
 Those questions and answers are below, followed by a glossary with definitions of common terms used in the Directive.

 Where can I find the latest version of the Directive?

 The latest version of the Directive is available here.

 Which countries will be covered by the EU Directive?

 All 27 Member States of the European Union are covered by the EU Equal Pay and Transparency Directive.
 The Member States are Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

 Has the EU Directive been approved by the European Union Parliament and Council?